BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_02.md

 Use the trucker to get to Gearen City, then go to Oceana Pier.
 Head to the southeast, then follow the guy into the warehouse.

-If you try to go north, you'll get shocked, and your Pokemon will faint.
-The key here is to transform the Factory field into Short-Circuit via battling the Electrike trainer in the southwest and getting it to use Discharge.
+If you try to go north, you'll take damage.
+We want to enter the room on the right.
+Read the book here to get the *Factory Field Readout*.
+The key here is to transform the Factory Field into Short-Circuit via battling the Electrike trainer in the southwest and getting it to use Discharge.

 !battle(["Usain",:CUEBALL,0], "Factory Field")

- Once you've done this, head through the middle arrows.
+Back in the central room, switch on the computer in the bottom left corner such that the yellow arrow in the central line of arrow panels is pointing up.
+Walking onto this path of arrow panels will take you to *TM09 Venoshock*!

+Switch the first yellow tile to point to the left again, take the walkway, and go up and left.
+Another monitor is here - use it to switch the second from the bottom yellow tile to be facing up.
+Resetting the bottom left monitor if necessary, approach the top of the room and proceed.

 Venam will join you for a battle.